 COVID-19 hyper-inflammatory viral responses can compromise the function of multiple organs; apabetalone may stifle this cytokine storm and long-term COVID.
 Indeed, ex vivo treatment of monocytes isolated from diabetic CVD patients with apabetalone diminishes their pro-inflammatory phenotype and hyper responsiveness to IFNy stimulation.
 Apabetalone also counters cytokine driven acute phase response in cells and in treated mice (Wasiak, Gilham et al. 2020) as well as reduces the levels and activity of the complement cascade.
 These preclinical results bear out in the clinic, where apabetalone treatment lowers the abundance of multiple inflammatory markers in patient plasma.
 Accordingly, apabetalone is a novel, safe, clinical trial ready candidate for the prevention and treatment of COVID-19 based on its capacity to lower SARS-CoV-2 infection and combat hyper-inflammatory responses.
-Our SARS-CoV-2 program currently consists of preclinical research and a proof-of-concept open label phase 2b clinical trial.
 This preclinical research has been published in various high-impact peer-reviewed journals including Cell (Mills, Humphrey et al. 2021).
-Our phase 2b clinical trial will assess the safety and effect of oral apabetalone in hospitalized subjects with COVID-19 infection.
-We have begun the recruitment stage of the clinical trial and preclinical research is ongoing.